 Your prenatal visits are longer and more intimate than hospital appointments so you get really comfortable with each other and have time to talk about anything that comes up.

-Your midwife will usually have an assistant midwife (whom you meet during your prenatal visits) who arrives before baby is born so that you and baby each have your own care attendant.
+Your midwife will have an assistant midwife (whom you meet during your prenatal visits) who arrives before baby is born so that you and baby each have your own medical attendant.

 You can labor at your own pace, eat and drink as you please, and birth in any position that feels best (even in water!).
 You are essentially in charge of your birth experience.